 Went to Fresh Market to see if by any chance they had anything.
 As I expected, there was no water.
 I did find two beaten-up loaves of bread that I bought along with some peanut butter, jelly, bananas, crackers, and cereal.

 My boyfriend’s landlord ended up paying for six sheets of plywood (at $150 a sheet) to cover his apartment where I stayed.
 My landlord told me to “run.”

 Costco run: $76

 Went to browse and came out with these awesome lanterns, AA batteries, Coke Zero, and some protein shakes.

 Too tired to think about cooking, I went to the only fast food joint open within miles the day before the storm hit.

 Unlimited data: $0

 Verizon hooked me up with unlimited data from the 9th to the 11th, which is perfect because my Wi-Fi went out way before my power did.

 TOTAL COST OF HURRICANE PREP: $1,373.67

-Melissa Newball is a web designer living and working in Boca Raton, Florida.
+Melissa lives and works in Boca Raton, Florida.